jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 It turns out I was lying a bit, when I suggested that the target object totally depends on the specific perspective displayed by the diagram.
 That’s not entirely true.
 The true target object is stored on a physical storage device.

-But if all object references would directly point to the physical storage location of the object, things would turn into an unoverviewable bunch of wiring.
+But if all object references might directly point to the physical storage location of the object, things might turn into an unoverviewable bunch of wiring.

 The imaginary references, that were automatically put in between are the answer to making things overviewable when the target object is far away.
 The imaginary references are intermediate target objects.
 Those turn reference lines into an overviewable tree structure, the root of which is the target object on physical storage.